MarcoStb1993/robot_statemachine/rsm_additions/README.md

 for visualization, extracts each frontier's center and republishes them as possible exploration goals.
 In case, the exploration mode is set to *Interrupt*, it is also checked if the current navigation goal is still in the list of exploration goals.
-If not, the [Service Provider](../rsm_core#service-provider)'s service to mark the goal as obsolete is called.
+If not, it is published that the goal is obsolete.
 A tolerance for comparing these positions can be set with a parameter.

 Furthermore, goals that could not be reached during exploration, here named as failed goals, can be set, retrieved or reset.
 These serve as a way of blacklisting goals.